-For consumers e-commerce is increasingly the preferred method for shopping.
-Younger shoppers already embrace it and more frequently older shoppers are as well.
-As e-commerce continues to grow, companies need to adjust their approaches in order to win customer loyalty.
-According to Nasdaq, by 2040, 95% of purchases will be facilitated through e-commerce.
-Winning this race depends on how quickly you can scale your offerings including customer service, delivery and the returns process.
+For the modern consumer, e-commerce is often a preferred way to shop.
+Young shoppers readily embrace it and more frequently older customers are beginning to shop online as well.
+As e-commerce continues to grow, companies need to adjust their strategies in order to win customer loyalty.
+According to Nasdaq, by 2040, 95% of all purchases will be facilitated through e-commerce.
 Customers continue to adopt a “get it now” mindset which must be embraced by retailers.
 Therefore, businesses must scale what they offer including customer service, delivery, and returns processes.

-For companies, “time is money” and this is certain for oil and energy companies who have scheduled jobs to complete on certain dates according to extraction cycles.
-These cycles require alignment with specialized personnel in restricted areas, if the material does not arrive when the personnel is scheduled to work, there is nothing to do, wasting resources and valuable time.
-This scenario stresses the importance of material readiness and in transit visibility in real time, as it facilitates information on when they will receive the material.
-In the oil and energy business exists a sanction called “non-productive time” (NPT) and it means that when a segment or a job is not started or completed on time, the oil and energy company economically penalizes the party which caused it.
+For companies, time is money.
+This holds true for oil and energy companies who have scheduled jobs to complete on certain dates according to extraction cycles.
+These cycles require alignment with specialized personnel in restricted areas; if the material does not arrive when the personnel is scheduled to work, there is nothing to do, and valuable resources and time are wasted.
+This scenario stresses the importance of material readiness and in transit visibility in real time because it facilitates information on when the material will be received.

 Why White Glove?

-With peak season upon us and same day deliveries from U.S. retailers achieving record volumes let's look ahead to the growth of same day delivery in 2019 and the opportunities for retailers.
+With peak season upon us and same day deliveries from U.S. retailers achieving record volumes, let's look ahead to the growth of same day delivery in 2019 and the opportunities it presents to retailers.

-Last mile delivery is the end of a complex supply chain and the best opportunity for brands to make an impression on their customers.
-There is a face-to-face interaction that can make or break a customer's perception of a brand.
+Last mile delivery is the end of a complex supply chain and the best opportunity for brands to make a lasting impression on their customers.
+In this last mile, there are face-to-face interactions which either make or break a customer's perception of a brand.